jorisvandesande/docker-windows/README.md

 this repository somewhere in your user profile path.
 Because that path is automatically shared with the Docker VM.

+Your probably need to change your PowerShell execution policy to run the scripts.
+You can do so by running the following command (you need to have administrator privileges):

+    Set-ExecutionPolicy remotesigned

 b2d.ps1
 -------